CallumAlexander/CallumAlexander/README.md

 </div>

 <p>I am a recent computer science integrated masters graduate from The University of Edinburgh.</p>
-<p>I have passions for books, field hockey, and any situations where I can apply a bash or python script.</p>
+<p>I have passions for books, field hockey, and any situation where I can apply a bash or python script.</p>

-My Font is <span style="font-family: JetBrains Mono">JetBrains Mono</span>, my Theme is OneDark on everything (when I mean everything I literally mean everything).
+My Font is <span style="font-family: JetBrains Mono">JetBrains Mono</span>, my Themes are OneDark (dark) and OneDark Light (light) on everything (when I mean everything I literally mean everything).
 I prefer spaces to tabs.

+**Current Daily Driver**: [EndeavourOS](https://endeavouros.com/) - I switch regularly between [Hyprland](https://hyprland.org/) and [Sway](https://swaywm.org/) as my working window managers.
+I have previously used GNOME, Plasma, i3wm, and XFCE as working DEs/WMs.

 <br>